-Figure 5: P residuals for the individual experiments between -1.0 and +1.0 s.
+Figure 5.
+P residuals for the individual experiments between -1.0 and +1.0 s.
 BlueEQTransformer (BluePhaseNet), pre-trained on INSTANCE, are shown in the left (right) column, respectively.
-The panels are labeled to the right with the name of the dataset.
-Fig. S2 shows the same data with the range extended to $\pm 10$ s.
+The panels are labeled to the right with the name of the data set.
+Figure S3 in Supporting Information S1 shows the same data with the range extended to ± 10 s.

-Figure 6: As Fig. 5 but for S residuals.
-Fig. S3 shows the same data with the range extended to $\pm 10$ s.
+Figure 6.
+As Figure 5 but for S residuals.
+Figure S4 in Supporting Information S1 shows the same data with the range extended to ± 10 s.

-Figure 7: Dependency of MAE, MAD (panels a,b), and number of outliers (panels c,d) for different subsets of the dataset, sorted by confidence value, such that the value on the left side of each plot corresponds to the full dataset (as shown in Fig. 3), whereas subsequently stricter confidence thresholds are applied to select only a set fraction of the whole dataset corresponding to the most confident picks. (e,f) shows percentiles of confidence value.
+Figure 7.
+Dependency of mean absolute error, mean absolute deviation (panels (a, b)) and number of outliers (panels (c, d)) for different subsets of the data set, sorted by confidence value, such that the value on the left side of each plot corresponds to the full data set (as shown in Figure 3), whereas subsequently stricter confidence thresholds are applied to select only a set fraction of the whole data set corresponding to the most confident picks. (e, f) Shows percentiles of confidence value.
 Model training based on INSTANCE pre-training.